Skip to main content

 For a heartier choice, try black and orange tortilla roll-ups made by layering lean roast beef and low-fat provolone or mozzarella cheese on a sun-dried tomato tortilla.
 (For a veggie option, use refried black beans instead of roast beef.)

 For those special sweet treats that you do allow, provide small portions.
 Choose fun-size — instead of full-size — candies, miniature cupcakes or muffins, and smaller cookies and brownies (think 2 inches).
-Serve each child rather than leaving treats out on a table in order to regulate how many servings each child consumes.
+Serve each child rather than leaving treats out on a table to regulate how many servings each child consumes.

 Make Your Own Healthier Treats